 Want my secret to feeling happy and full while giving up gluten?
 It’s these savory gluten-free ground beef recipes.

-Ground beef is full of protein that gratifies your hunger.
-It’s so filling that it’s one of the highest ranking-proteins on the satiety index.
+In fact, it’s so filling that it’s one of the highest-ranking proteins on the satiety index.

 That means you can throw together a beefy meal and not feel the need to reach for the bread.